meshack-ai/wifi-dos/README.md

 git clone https://github.com/meshack-ai/wifi-dos.git

+cd wifi-dos

 ls

 chmod +x dosAP.sh

+./dosAP.sh  or bash dosAP.sh

 You must be in root to execute the script

-You will be promted to enter wif AP mac address
+You will be promted to enter wifi AP mac address

 Thanks alot for using my tool

- follow my github page for more tools
+ follow my github page for more tools and projects